 One issue we ran into was trying to find information on the VPN and its features.
 TotalAV isn’t forthcoming with any of its offerings and we wish it offered more VPN-specific language.

-There isn’t much to Total VPN, but we were glad it mostly worked.
+There isn’t much to Total VPN, but we were glad that it mostly worked.
 We could unblock all the Netflix libraries we tested and our speeds decreased but largely unnoticeably.

 Mobile experience

-On Android, Total VPN dropped our download speeds by an average of 52% but we didn't notice any difference while browsing.
+On Android, Total VPN dropped our download speeds by an average of 52%, but we didn't notice any difference while browsing.
 It also worked to unblock a couple of Netflix libraries.

 Who is Total VPN best for?